 The most competitive candidates will have:

-Ability and desire to work in low-resource environment to assess needs and develop creative solutions
+•Ability and desire to work in low-resource environments to assess needs and develop creative solutions.

 Required Language Skills

 There are no pre-requisite language requirements for this position.